NanoSim/Porto/README.md

-# Soft
+# Porto

-The Soft platform, based on SOFT5 (SINTEF Open Framework and Tools) will provide a lightweight and flexible system for data and workflow management.
+The Porto platform, based on SOFT5 (SINTEF Open Framework and Tools) will provide a lightweight and flexible system for data and workflow management.
 The prevalent way of working with multi-scale model development is not data-agnostic.
 This complicates the adoption of new software and various workflows, as data has to be fitted to every transitional phase.
 Existing systems that do embrace unified access to the data are often relying on predefined schemas.
-Soft will overcome these limitations by adopting technology from exemplary projects, tailored to fit the needs of the NanoSim project.
+Porto will overcome these limitations by adopting technology from exemplary projects, tailored to fit the needs of the NanoSim project.
 The key benefit of the unified data access is the ability for offline-analysis of big